0kDanylo/Orca_Sunvox_MakingWaves/README.md

 # Orca+Sunvox Livecoding @MakingWaves

 With following workshop we woud like to introduce a particular environment for livecoding music performance.
-_SunVox_ DAW paired with _Orca_ MIDI generation software allow lightweight, fluent and visually appealing playground for procedural music creators.
+_SunVox_ DAW paired with _Orca_ MIDI generation software allow lightweight, fluent and visually appealing playground for procedural music creators and live performers.

 # Prerequisites
 ### Theory